one-commercial-partner/OCPScale/docs/Events/CloudSkillsChallenge/setup.md

   > You can come back to [MS Learn](https://docs.microsoft.com/en-us/learn) at any time before the end of the month.
 Just make sure you are logged into the correct account when completing the exercises.

-  > **The more exercises you complete, the more points you will earn, the more entires you will get into the competition to win a great prize.**
+  > **The more exercises you complete, the more points you will earn, the more entries you will get into the competition to win a great prize.**

   > Points on the leaderboard get updated nightly.